johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Information Model {#security-infomodel}
 -----------------
-The information model defined in {{module-infomodel}} specifies a YANG module using {{!RFC8791}} data extensions.
+The information model defined in {{infomodel-module}} specifies a YANG module using {{!RFC8791}} data extensions.
 It defines a set of identities, types, and groupings.
 These nodes are intended to be reused by other YANG modules.
 The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the YANG module that need to be considered.

 Data Model {#security-datamodel}
 ----------
-The YANG module specified in {{module-datamodel}} defines a schema for data with data nodes that contain read-only state.
+The YANG module specified in {{datamodel-module}} defines a schema for data with data nodes that contain read-only state.
 It is designed to be accessed via network management protocols such as NETCONF {{?RFC6241}} or RESTCONF {{?RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{?RFC6242}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{?RFC8446}}.

 The Network Configuration Access Control Model (NACM) {{?RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.